miloszsobczak/sharekube/apps/docs/docs/api-reference.md

 2. Set the ShareKube CRD status to indicate completion
 3. Not delete the target namespace itself (this should be handled separately)

+### Resource Ownership

+All resources copied by ShareKube are created with an owner reference pointing to the ShareKube resource.
+This ensures that when the ShareKube resource is deleted (either manually or when the TTL expires), Kubernetes garbage collection will automatically delete all copied resources.
+This provides a clean and reliable cleanup mechanism using built-in Kubernetes functionality.

 ### Error Handling

 If a resource cannot be copied, the ShareKube operator will: